daringer/daringer/README.md

 has come to come up with something more sophisticated M$.
 Nothing instransparent, clear calculation rules like:
 Come up with a bunch of metrics (similar to today + some).
-Calculate a score for each "metric", all these metrics can be shown seperatly (user opt-in!), but on top introduce social/impact/CodeRank/ - and let the ppl play to create a combination of these for her/his own profile.
+Calculate a score for each "metric", all these metrics can be shown seperatly (user opt-in!), but on top introduce social/impact/CodeRank/ - and let the ppl play to create a combination of these for her/his own profiles.
 ```